johnson3d/ShaderConductor/README.md

 After building, the output file ShaderConductor.dll can be located in \<YourCMakeTargetFolder\>/Bin/\<Configuration\>/.
 It depends on dxcompiler.dll in the same folder.

 By setting some CMake variables, you can use a prebuilt DXC package.
 The building time is dramatically shortened by doing that.
 The `SC_PREBUILT_DXC_DIR` represent a local directory of prebuilt DXC.
-More advance ones are `SC_PREBUILT_DXC_URL` and `SC_PREBUILT_DXC_NAME`.
-You can set a URL and the file name of an online DXC package.
+A more advance way is setting `SC_PREBUILT_DXC_URL` to an online DXC package URL.
 It'll be downloaded and extracted.
-Or you can simply set them to `AUTO`.
-There are predefined URLs and file names for Windows x64/arm64, Ubuntu 20/22 x64, and macOS x64.
+Or you can simply set it to `AUTO`.
+Then predefined URLs for Windows x64/arm64, Ubuntu 20/22 x64, and macOS x64 will be used.

 ### Artifacts